shrikant131/FeatureEngineering/feature_engineering_steps.md

 4. Applied the correlation method to identify relevant features.
 5. Applied Pearson coefficient to identify relevant features.
 6. Applied Recursive Feature Elimination (RFE) to select the top 5 features.
+7. Applied frequency encoding for categorical features.
+8. Applied target encoding for categorical features.
+9. Applied leave-one-out encoding for categorical features.
-7. Provided explanations for feature selection to identify the most relevant features for predicting the target variable.
+10. Provided explanations for feature selection to identify the most relevant features for predicting the target variable.

 ## Comparison of Feature Selection Methods

 1. Compared the top 5 features from each feature selection method.
 2. Provided explanations for the comparison to understand the consistency and differences between the methods.

+## Binning and Data Discretization

+1. Implemented binning for numeric features.
+2. Implemented data discretization for numeric features.
+3. Provided explanations for binning and data discretization to improve the performance of machine learning algorithms.

 ## Correlation Plot